orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 **record-content** record content

 # History

+## version 33

+Removed the token data from error heandling header in case of non token session.
+Removed the db-type from REQUEST_DB_OPEN added REQUEST_DB_REOPEN

 ## Version 32
 Added support of streamable resultset in case of sync command, added a new result of type 'i' that stream the result in the same way of async result.